-Buffalo in 1885, where it designed the major public, commercial and residential buildings built there over the next three decades.
+William Sidney Wicks (1854-1919) was the author of Log Cabins: How to Build and Furnish Them (first published 1889), the first published guide to siting, constructing and furnishing Adirondack camps, and architect of several camps on the Adirondack League Club tract.
+A native of Barnevald, New York south of the Blue Line, Wicks graduated from the architecture program at M.I.T. in 1876, and apprenticed for a year in the office of Peabody and Stearns in Boston.
+After returning to central New York, he formed a partnership with Edward Brodhead Green.
+The firm of Green and Wicks relocated to Buffalo in 1885, where it designed the major public, commercial and residential buildings built there over the next three decades.
 Log Cabins presented numerous rendered sketches of his camp buildings of his own designs as well as studies of vernacular ramshackle log shelters and shanties built by guides in the West Canada Creek region.
 Wicks applied the same empirical method used by many of his generation to extract design principles from his studies of the guides' shelters.
-While Wicks' book did not fully articulate a "Log Style," for unike the "Shingle Style", his rustic cabins, boathouses and outbuildings were limited to seasonal use by sports enthusiasts, his projects nonetheless revealed similar colonial revival impulses assimilated within bungalow massings.
-Camp Oriole (1892, burned 1980), one of the projects illustrated, for example, included a bungaloid log cabin with naturalistic polework trim sited on an open ledge along the shore of Jock's (later Honnedaga) Lake on the Adirondack League Club tract in Herkimer County.
-Wicks, a member of the Club, designed several Adirondack camps on the tract, including his own camp, Rabbit Wild (1892) at Honnedaga, Camp Ingleside (1893) on Little Moose Lake, and the Swiss chalet Martha T. Williams camp (c.1904) on Little Moose Lake, the latter likely in association with his partner Edward Brodhead Green (1855-1950) who was a member of the Wilmurt Club and designed several camps there.
+Wicks' book did not fully articulate a "Log Style," for unlike the "Shingle Style," his rustic cabins, boathouses and outbuildings were limited to seasonal use by sports enthusiasts.
+His projects nonetheless revealed similar colonial revival impulses assimilated within bungalow massings.
+For example, Camp Oriole (1892, burned 1980), one of the projects illustrated, included a bungaloid log cabin with naturalistic polework trim sited on an open ledge along the shore of Jock's (later Honnedaga) Lake on the Adirondack League Club tract in Herkimer County.
+Wicks, a member of the club, designed several Adirondack camps on the tract, including his own camp, Rabbit Wild (1892) at Honnedaga, Camp Ingleside (1893) on Little Moose Lake, and the Swiss chalet Martha T. Williams camp (ca. 1904) on Little Moose Lake, the latter likely in association with his partner Edward Brodhead Green (1855-1950) who was a member of the Wilmurt Club and designed several camps there.

-William Coulter35 (1865-1907), the first professional architect to live and practice in the Adirondacks, designed many camps in Saranac and St. Regis lakes region continuing in the Durant tradition.
-Born in Norwich, CT, Coulter became an architect through apprenticeship before joining the prominent New York firm of Renwick, Aspinwall & Renwick by 1893.
+William Coulter (1865-1907), the first professional architect to live and practice in the Adirondacks, designed many camps in the Saranac and St. Regis lakes region continuing in the Durant tradition.
+Born in Norwich, Connecticut, Coulter became an architect through apprenticeship before joining the prominent New York firm of Renwick, Aspinwall & Renwick by 1893.
 After developing tuberculosis, Coulter arrived in Saranac Lake in 1896 to supervise construction of Dr. Trudeau's new sanitorium building as well as to take the cure.
 Desiring to remain in the area for his health, and recognizing opportunity to commence his own practice in the developing resort, he left the firm amicably by the end of the year and began designing civic projects and camps.
-During his 11 year career in Saranac Lake, he was the architect of the Casino at Sagamore Lodge for the Vanderbilt family, Moss Ledge, Pinebrook, Knollwood, Bull Point Camp, the Walter Camp, Prospect Point, Sekon Lodge and Eagle Island on Upper Saranac Lake, Camp Joyland for Victor Herbert on Lake Placid, and several camps on Upper St Regis Lakes.
+During his eleven-year career in Saranac Lake, he was the architect of the Casino at Sagamore Lodge for the Vanderbilt family, Moss Ledge, Pinebrook, Knollwood, Bull Point Camp, the Walter Camp, Prospect Point, Sekon Lodge and Eagle Island on Upper Saranac Lake, Camp Joyland for Victor Herbert on Lake Placid, and several camps on Upper St. Regis Lakes.
 Architect Max Westoff (see below) joined the firm by 1902, becoming a partner in the firm of Coulter & Westoff in 1905.
 During their brief partnership, the firm designed camps at Gull Rock and Red Fox on Lake Placid, the Floyd-Jones camp on Lower Saranac Lake, and a cottage for the Upper Saranac Lake Association before Coulter's death from tuberculosis at age 42.
 Coulter's camps were characterized by eclectic roof massings, the creative use of polework screens and trusses, and monumental groupings.